Zenon: The Zequel: Plot

 After getting the charts, they then tow the ship back to the space station, where General Hammond refuses to relent, correctly pointing out that the space station is too dangerous to live on due to the extensive damage from the sabotage.
 Margie stands up to him for once, but it isn't enough until the aliens return.
 They push the space station back into orbit and return the previously decommissioned sections as a thank-you gift for helping them.
 With the space station saved, Commander Plank and General Hammond agree to share command.
 Plank and Aunt Judy get married at a wedding at which Proto Zoa plays, dedicating his new song to Zenon for his having been revitalized by the whole experience.
-It's also realized that the aliens they're actually trying to communicate with Zenon, not Proto Zoa, and they're using the transmission of his old concert to do so.
+It's also realized that the aliens were actually trying to communicate with Zenon, not Proto Zoa, and they're using the transmission of his old concert to do so.
 Margie convinces her father to let her stay and she and Zenon become friends while Zenon gets a possible love interest in Orion.